falkr/ttm4175/pages/unit-net3/index.md

-# Networking III - Routing, DNS
+# Networking III - Routing and DNS

-The overall goal of this unit is to complement knowledge on IP and subnets with some routing notions for setting up our own DNS and Web servers.
+The overall goal of this unit is to complement knowledge on IP and subnets with some routing notions as well as setting up our own DNS and web servers.
-This will be achieved using the same VMs as last week and default Linux tools.

 ## Learning Goals

-:goals: After this lab you will be able to:
+:goals: After this lab you will be able to

 - Recognise the role of routing in networking
 - Use `ip route` for managing routes